 Signs and symptoms of Crohn’s disease can range from mild to severe.
 They usually develop gradually, but sometimes will come on suddenly, without warning.
 You may also have periods of time when you have no signs or symptoms (remission).

-The main symptoms of Crohn’s disease include:
+The 5 symptoms of Crohn’s disease are:

 - Belly pain.
 The pain often is described as cramping and intermittent, and the belly may be sore when touched.
 Belly pain may turn to a dull, constant ache as the condition gets worse.

 - Diarrhea.
 Some people may have diarrhea 10 to 20 times a day.
 They may wake up at night and need to go to the bathroom.

 - Blood in your stools Crohn’s disease may cause blood in stools, but not always.
 You might notice bright red blood in the toilet bowl or darker blood mixed with your stool.
 You can also have bleeding you don’t see (occult blood).

 - Loss of appetite.
 Abdominal pain and cramping and the inflammatory reaction in the wall of your bowel can affect both your appetite and your ability to digest and absorb food.

 Also you can experience;

 - Fever.
 In severe cases, fever or other symptoms that affect the entire body may develop likely due to inflammation or infection.
 You may also feel tired or have low energy.

 - Weight loss.